-Government needs to rethink its commitment to citizenship, says Lords committee
+Government needs to rethink its commitment to citizenship, says Lords Committee

-The House of Lords Select Committee on Citizenship and Civic Engagement is today calling for significant and timely change to enhance and protect democratic participation and engagement, and to promote integration.
+The House of Lords Select Committee on Citizenship and Civic Engagement today calls for significant and timely change to enhance and protect democratic participation and engagement, and to promote integration.
 It asks the Government to reverse its lack of commitment to citizenship policies in the UK, and commit to making changes for a more cohesive and vibrant society.
 Citizenship policy has been incoherent, unfocused, and too often subject to short term, short lived initiatives.

 While the Committee welcomes the publication of the Government's Integrated Communities Strategy Green Paper, published on 14 March 2018, it was disappointed that 15 months after the Casey Review was published the Government was publishing only a consultation document.
 The Committee does not believe that the Green Paper recognises the multi-dimensional nature of the challenges faced, and notes that consultations cannot be a substitute for action.